cantonini-syd/Entra-ID-Intune-MDM-Lab/README.md

 ## Objective
-Provisioned a Microsoft Entra ID tenant and Intune MDM environment to simulate managing corporate identities and device compliance in a modern cloud environment — the workflow an IT support / sysadmin role would use to onboard, secure, and enforce compliance on end-user devices.
+Provisioned a Microsoft Entra ID tenant and Intune MDM environment to simulate managing corporate identities and device compliance in a modern cloud environment.
+The workflow an IT support / sysadmin role would use to onboard, secure, and enforce compliance on end-user devices.

 ## Environment
 - Microsoft Entra ID (Entra ID P2 trial)
 - Microsoft Intune (MDM)
-- 1x enrolled iPhone 11 (personal ownership, iOS)
+- 1x enrolled iPhone 11

 ## What I did